 Various religions and philosophies look to circles and more specifically, mandalas, as a journey to the true self.
 Each layer of the mandala represents a different part of life.
 Ultimately a mandala is infinite and supports the Buddhist and Hindu claims to reincarnation.

 Often times mandalas are used for meditation.
 Some practices involve tracing the lines of a mandala with one's eyes, creating a high level of concentration and sense of present-moment-awareness.
 Similar to the meditation technique of staring into the blue of a candle's flame.
 Other times they represent prayers or gods.
 Like a visual mantra, offering peace of mind to the believer.

 This stillness and awareness mandalas can create is what scientists want to learn from.
 There are many studies proving the benefits of using mandalas for gaining self-awareness, self-expression and even conflict resolution.
 How these 'reflections of the self' (Carl Jung) help us achieve greater happiness is simpler than you might think.

 Drawing circles brings us back to our center.
 The circle is everywhere in nature: it brings stability to an unstable situation or mind.
 Once balance returns, the mind and body can begin to function properly again.
 Thus resetting the purpose and goals one has or finding new ones in a time of uncertainty.

 If you're unsure how to start a mandala on your own, there are lots of good resources to find out how.
 Our writer Tine Steiss has tried her hand at drawing mandalas and found them beneficial.
-She's made one for you here to print out and try on your own. ●
+She's created a heart mandala for you to print out. ●

 Tine is part of the happiness team.
 She's an artist, meditator, media engineer and MBSR teacher.
 If she's not traveling she's working on turning her rooftop terrace into a garden paradise.
 Find out more about her on Instagram.